020 7650 1200

 Who is responsible?

-It is often difficult for those adversely affected by companies to know who is legally responsible for the harms they have suffered.
+It is often difficult for those adversely affected by companies to know who is legally responsible for the harm they have suffered.
 The structure of large multinational corporations is generally complex.
 Typically, British-based companies have subsidiaries that carry out their activities in other countries.

 Over the past 30 years, Leigh Day’s cases have developed the law in England and established the principle that parent companies can owe a direct “duty of care” to those affected by the harmful activities of their overseas operations.

-If the British company exercised control and direction over its subsidiary, we can gather evidence to persuade a court that the parent company in Britain is also legally responsible.
+If the British company exercised control and direction over its subsidiary, we could gather evidence to persuade a court that the parent company in Britain is also legally responsible.
 Our approach has gained increasing recognition at an international level.

 Access to information